 With four million visitors annually, Yosemite is California’s most popular national park.
-But there are five more national parks spread across the Golden State, any or all of which can be a great addition to your Yosemite vacation.
+But there are more national parks spread across the Golden State, any or all of which can be a great addition to your Yosemite vacation.
 Go peak bagging in the Cascade Range, explore deep coastal redwood forests or across vast deserts, then dive into the beauty of protected off-shore islands.
 Each of these adventures is within a day’s drive of the Yosemite Valley.

 Death Valley National Park